canonical/snapd/HACKING.md

 > In case you get some security profiles errors, when trying to install or refresh a snap, maybe you need to replace system installed snap-seccomp with the one aligned to the snapd that you are testing.
 To do this, simply backup `/usr/lib/snapd/snap-seccomp` and overwrite it with the testing one.
-Don't forget to roll back to the original, after you finish the testing.
+Don't forget to roll back to the original, after you finish testing.

 ### Running nested tests